 If you are a Christian, you should also start to make greater use of the means that Jesus used to fight against sin.
 Are you relying on the Holy Spirit?
 Do you ask God for more help from the Spirit?
 Are you reading God's Word?
 Jesus said that mean lives on "every word that comes from the mouth of God" (Matt.
 4:4).
 Do you know every word of the Bible?
 Have read through the whole thing?
 If not, start.
 If you don't know how to make sense of the Bible, come talk to me and I'll help you.
-Tonight, at our evening worship, I'll talk about how to study the Bible.
-17 Jesus prayed in order to fight against temptation.
+Jesus prayed in order to fight against temptation.
 Are you praying that God would lead you not into temptation but deliver you from Satan (Matt.
 6:13)?
 If you're not spending much time in prayer, come join us on Wednesday nights at 7 p.m. for our prayer meetings.
 You can learn more about how to pray and you'll find that praying with others is a good discipline.
+Jesus was often tempted when he was alone, but he had the strength to resist.
+When we are tempted, we often need help from brothers and sisters in Christ.
+When you're weak and tempted, don't go it alone.